Kansas hospitals are short-staffed, forcing some patients to travel miles for care

 “We’re in a time of flux right now,” Samuelson said.
 “We’ve had patients going to states not bordering Kansas, which is, unfortunately, farther than we’d like patients to have to seek care.”

-It’s causing a strain on workers, but also on patients, as they struggle to find hospitals with enough space to take them, having to travel hours away from home for help.
+It’s causing a strain on workers and patients, as they struggle to find hospitals with enough space to take them, having to travel hours away from home for help.

-While hospitals are filling up with patients suffering from a variety of issues, Dr. Clif Jones, an infectious disease specialist at Stormont Vail Hospital in Topeka, has pointed to the number of patients that are suffering from severe illness also increasing, as the highly contagious Delta variant spreads.
+While hospitals are filling up with patients suffering from various issues, Dr. Clif Jones, an infectious disease specialist at Stormont Vail Hospital in Topeka, has pointed to the number of patients suffering from severe illness also increasing as the highly contagious delta variant spreads.

 “I think currently, our count is about a third of our in-patients are in critical care units,” Dr. Jones said.

-The Delta variant is more than twice as infectious as other strains of coronavirus, according to health officials.
+According to health officials, the delta variant is more than twice as infectious as other strains of coronavirus.

 Samuelson said in addition to healthcare workers being overwhelmed by the stress brought on by the coronavirus pandemic, the increasing amount of cases could also contribute to staffing shortages.